 Subnet Mask . . . . . . . . . . . : 255.255.255.255

 Default Gateway . . . . . . . . . : 192.168.1.1

 The more observant of you will be scratching your head with bewilderment now.
 The computer is now in a subnet all of its own, as dictated by the subnet mask, but is using an IP in an entirely different subnet as its gateway.
-It seems to use a system of sending ARPWikipedia: Address Resolution Protocol (ARP) is a telecommunications protocol used for resolution of network layer addresses into link layer addresses, a critical function in multiple-access networks.
-ARP was de... replies frequently, to ensure that the computer always knows the MAC address of the 192.168.1.1 host – since it won’t ARP for it itself.
+It seems to use a system of sending ARPWikipedia: The Address Resolution Protocol (ARP) is a telecommunication protocol used for resolution of Internet layer addresses into link layer addresses, a critical function in computer networks.
+ARP was defin... replies frequently, to ensure that the computer always knows the MAC address of the 192.168.1.1 host – since it won’t ARP for it itself.
 This didn’t seem to work with my BSD based router, which plain refused to add a gateway which was not on the same subnet.
 I don’t really blame it.
 It seems this modem was designed for Windows.

 Anyway, the plot thickened further.
 To allow bridging, the modem uses a route which routes all packets out of the PPP interface.
 This route is only added after the second DHCP lease has been successfully issued.
 It does not appear to be possible, inside its interface or via telnet, to add this route manually.
 As such, it was possible to con the modem into working as a full bridge by using a Windows computer to get a DHCP lease and then connecting the modem to a network of devices which used IPs in the routed subnet.
 This was a poor solution as the DHCP lease expired every 10 or so hours, thus this process needed to be repeated frequently to get Internet connectivity back.
 Further to that, if you turned off the DHCP server, it was impossible to connect to the Internet using the modem in PPPoA mode.